Azure-Samples/azure-ml-federated-learning/automated_provisioning/README.md

 kubectl apply -f kube_instance/my_instance_type.yaml
 ```

-Just to verify, go to the orchestrator AML workspace, and find the attached cluster by click "Compute" -> "Attached computers" and search your cluster "AML-Compute-Name-Created".
+To verify, go to the orchestrator AML workspace, and find the attached cluster by click "Compute" -> "Attached computers" and search your cluster with "AML-Compute-Name".

 ### Add more silos
 Just repeat the 2 steps above for every silo you want to create.